TANZANITE JEWELRY WITH INTENTION AND CONNECTION

 Sometimes exceptional stones are found in an array of beautiful colors in their natural state.
 These are rare and therefore can be significantly more valuable than their blue-violet siblings.

-How hard is TANZANITE?
+The MOHS SCALE: How hard is TANZANITE?

-How hard is Tanzanite
+How Hard is Tanzanite

 hard, but susceptible to everyday scratches